 Meaning

-In the quote “One who breaks an unjust law that conscience tells him is unjust, and who willingly accepts the penalty of imprisonment in order to arouse the conscience of the community over its injustice, is in reality expressing the highest respect for law.,” the emphasis is on life.
-It highlights the thought that every moment carries its own meaning while implying that unexpected events often teach us.
+The message behind “One who breaks an unjust law that conscience tells him is unjust, and who willingly accepts the penalty of imprisonment in order to arouse the conscience of the community over its injustice, is in reality expressing the highest respect for law.” revolves around life.
+It suggests that every moment carries its own meaning, making it relatable to many people's experiences.

 Theme